HTDerekLiu/neuralSubdiv/README.md

 ## Neural Subdivison

 The code base only requires standard python dependencies (e.g., numpy).
 Our code was implemented on python 3.7 with PyTorch 1.3.1.
-Although not tested on the newer version of PyTorch, welcome to give it a try and let us know if any issues.

-For a quick demo, you could use the pre-trained model and test on new shapes.
+For a quick demo, please use the pre-trained model and test on new shapes.
 To test the pre-tranied model please run `python test.py /path/to/model/folder/ /path/to/test.obj`.
 For instance, you can run
 ```
 python test.py ./jobs/net_cartoon_elephant/ ./data_meshes/objs/bunny.obj
 ```